“Annealing is heat treating.”

 - Vermiculite if you don’t have an annealing furnace.

 Once you have all these things ready and by your side, you’re ready for the process to begin.
-We can divide the process into four specific steps.
+We can divide all the information into four specific steps.

 Step 1: Fill an Oven-Proof Pan with Vermiculite

 For the uninitiated, vermiculite is a mineral.
 More specifically, an insulator.
-It traps the heat and prevents rapid cooling of an object.
+Like wood ash, it traps the heat and prevents rapid cooling of objects like carbon steels.
 Make sure to take out an oven-proof pan and fill it to the brim with this mineral.

 It’s important to fill the pan before heating it (Pan should be big enough to hold the file).
 Once we heat the file, it won’t be able to escape the pan and will circulate from one end to another.
 In simpler terms, the heat will “Sit Well” in time with the file.
-Rapid cooling sometimes bends the steel if your file is too thin.
+Rapid cooling sometimes bends the steel if your files are too thin.

 Vermiculite prevents that from happening.
 However, I’d vote against using moist vermiculite for the job.
 Moisture and heated steel don’t go well together.